Updated: Oct 5

 The mind is like this.
 The ability to empty the mind enough to allow and to embrace what is without judging or labelling or fitting whatever arises into this or that box is key to transcending the mind's tendency to limit complexity and categorize phenomena into tidy taxonomies of good or bad, craving or aversion, positive or negative, etc.

 There is power in leveraging this paradox principle.
-Learning to be comfortable in discomfort, facing your fears fearlessly, turning tragedies into triumphs, putting the body and mind under stress to mitigate stress, or using failure to fund success are applications of this principle.
+Learning to be comfortable in discomfort, facing fears courageously, turning tragedies into triumphs, putting the body and mind under stress to mitigate stress, or leveraging failure to succeed are practical applications of this principle.
 These paradoxes are givens in contemplative circles: e.g. change is the one constant; our perceived realities are illusions; those who pursue happiness are often miserable, and the path to pleasure often leads to sorrow.

 Consider leveraging this principle in your physical training regimen.
 Exercise is a stressor that relieves stress.
 To train balance, we throw ourselves off-balance.
 Cold baths trigger a sympathetic "stress" response.
 With intention, we can dial up the parasympathetic system, calming body and mind, remaining comfortable in discomfort, finding heat while immersed in cold.

 Consider adding this module to your meditation practice.
 If you feel heat, find coolness; if you feel busyness, find centeredness; if you feel tension, find softness.
 This skill can be generalized.
 Your anxiety may be your path to peace.
+Your insecurities can be the fuel for your successes.
 Your brokenness may be the way to wholeness; your weaknesses may be alchemized to strength.
 Learning to embrace all that is- the darkness, the fear, the suffering- promotes an openness that also allows in more light and equanimity and peace with life as it unfolds moment by moment.

 We can go deeper with this.
 As we settle into the present moment, we realize that the timeless now is the only time there ever is.
 We move as if through time, but there is only ever this moment.
 And as thought forms dissolve, the seeming self catches glimpses of no-Self.
 As we grow in wisdom, we realize just how foolish we are.
 The greatest desire is to be without desire.
 And we often find peace when we stop chasing after it.